Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Adult Red Dragon.md

     \ next round.  \n- Searing Heat.
 Searing heat spreads out in a 15-foot-radius\
     \ sphere centered on a point the dragon can see within 120 feet of it.
 Any creature\
     \ that enters the affected area or starts its turn there must make a DC 15 Constitution\
-    \ saving throw, taking dice: 3d6|avg (3d6) fire damage on a failed save, or\
+    \ saving throw, taking dice:3d6|text(10) (3d6) fire damage on a failed save,\
-    \ half as much damage on a successful one.
-The heat lasts until initiative count\
+    \ or half as much damage on a successful one.
+The heat lasts until initiative\
-    \ 20 on the next round.  "
+    \ count 20 on the next round.  "
   "name": "Additional Lair Actions" "regional_effects":
 - "desc": "The region containing a legendary red dragon's lair is warped by the dragon's\